Santa Maria de Montserrat Abbey: Basilica of Montserrat

 The church is of a single nave, 68.32 meters long and 21.50 wide, with a height of 33.33 meters.
 It is supported by central columns, carved in wood by Josep Llimona i Bruguera, representing the prophets Isaiah, Jeremiah, Ezekiel and Daniel.
 At the head is the main altar, decorated with enamels (1928) of Montserrat Mainar, depicting various biblical scenes, such as The Last Supper, The Wedding at Cana and The Multiplication of Loaves and Fishes.
 The 15th century cross on the altar is the work of Lorenzo Ghiberti.
 On the altar there is a shrine of octagonal form.
 In the chancel there are various paintings by Alexandre de Riquer, Joan Llimona, Joaquim Vancells, Dionís Baixeras and Lluís Graner.

+Just above the main altar is located the room of the Virgin that is accessed after crossing a portal of alabaster (Porta Angèlica) in which are represented various biblical scenes, work of Enric Monjo (1954).
+The mosaics on the walls represent the Saints Mothers (left) and the Saints Vírgins (right), the work of the friar Benet Martínez.
+The full list of depicted female saints is as follows (from the base upward):

+Mothers: Foremother Eve, Foremother Sara, St Solomonia (identified as “Maccabea”), St Symphorosa (an early Roman martyr, the mother of 7 sons), St Perpetua, St Felicity, St Helena Equal to the Apostles, St Elizabeth of Hungary, St Monica, St Francesca of Rome.

+Virgins: St Agnes, St Cecelia, St Eulalia of Barcelona, St Engratia of Zaragoza, St Scholastica, St Gertrude, St Hildegard of Bingen, St Clara of Assisi, St Catherine of Siena, St Theresa of Avila.